How to sign up to volunteer: Email firstname.lastname@example.org or call Earl at (504)300-6394.

 Adopting an area of City Park is the gift that keeps on giving and a great way to take pride in the park.
 And, we’ll take your hard work or your hard-earned cash!
 Individuals and groups can “adopt” by providing ongoing maintenance of an area, or simply donating the funds required to keep an area maintained.
 The amount of maintenance required varies based on the needs of the adopted area.
 A sign of recognition may be posted after a commitment has been established.

 Get your hands dirty as a garden volunteer!
-The Botanical Garden is always looking for a few green thumbs to work Tuesdays and Thursdays between 9 a.m. and 3 p.m. or on Saturdays between 9 a.m. and noon.
+The Botanical Garden is always looking for a few green thumbs to work Tuesdays and Thursdays between 9am and 3pm or and volunteer groups on Saturdays between 9am and noon.
+Please call to schedule Saturday volunteer time.
 Volunteer tasks include planting, weeding, trimming, pruning and other tasks as needed.
 For more information contact Kathy McNamara at (504) 483-9464.

 The Pelican Greenhouse